nushell/rfcs/text/0004-type-deduction.md

 Every Node with no outgoing edge is completly deduced.
 Every Node with an edge towards such a completly deduced node can then be inferred.
 Nodes with cycles (e.G. `ls | where size < $a * $b` $a depends on $b, $b depends on $a) can't be deduced completly.
 It is in question what to return here best dependend on the operator in use.
+One might solves this elegantly by handling this case the same as for optional positional arguments with dependencies between variables.

-(One might also think about this not as a graph problem, but as an CSP.)
+(Note: One might also think about this not as a graph problem, but as an CSP.)

 ## Merging of deductions.
 Any variable can occur multiple times within the block.
 In each position the variable can have different possible Types.